captionpoint/captionpoint-plays/THE-ROOMMATE.md

 What?
 ---
 ## SHARON:
-And it's sort of just in case.
+And it’s sort of just in case.
 ---
-We don't need it now
+We don’t need it now
 ---
-so I don't think we should think
+so I don’t think we should think
 ---
 that we need it now
 ---
 but I just thought,
 ---
-it's good to be prepared.
+it’s good to be prepared.
 ---
 ## ROBYN:
-What did you buy.
+What did you buy?
 ---
 Sharon.
 ---